 The role

-The New Homes Customer Care Officer will help to ensure that all new homes are handed over to residents as part of an effective and customer focused aftercare service that will aim to maximise customer satisfaction.
+As a New Homes Customer Care Officer you will help to ensure that all new homes are handed over to residents as part of an effective and customer focused aftercare service that will aim to maximise customer satisfaction.
+First impressions matter and you will be critical to making sure residents are happy with their new homes.

-This role is part of the team which will provide the Camden Community Investment Programme (CIP) with a smooth and seamless handover service for all internal clients and external customers following the purchase of their new home.
+You will play a key role in providing a smooth and seamless handover service for all internal clients and external customers following the purchase of their new home.

-The role is to act as an effective interface between the development delivery function of CIP and the internal client (housing management, asset management and sales/marketing).
-To do this, the role will be required to understand the technical performance of new homes and be competent in diagnosing initial issues/defects when they are reported so as these can be accurately reported back to the contractor.
+As part of the role you will act as an interface between the development delivery function of CIP and the internal client (housing management, asset management and sales/marketing).
+To do this you will be required to understand the technical performance of new homes and be competent in diagnosing initial issues/defects when they are reported so as these can be accurately reported back to the contractor.

 About you